Table of Contents

 sudo systemctl status promtail

-Step 2: Create a Loki Data Source in our Hosted Grafana
+Step 2: Connect Loki in Hosted Grafana

 REACH OUT TO US about trying our new Logging feature for FREE, and we will create a Loki Access Key in your Hosted Graphite account.
 If you don't already have a Hosted Graphite account, sign up for a free trial here to obtain a Hosted Graphite API key and Loki Access Key.

-Now within the Hosted Graphite UI, you can navigate to Dashboards => Settings => Data sources => Add New Data source (Loki).
+Now, within the Hosted Graphite UI, you can navigate to Dashboards => Settings => Data sources => Add New Data source (Loki).
 You'll be able to add the URL for your HG Loki endpoint, which includes your new Loki Access Key: https://www.hostedgraphite.com/logs/<UID>/<LOKI-ACCESS-KEY>

 Once system logs are forwarded to our Loki endpoint and the data source is connected in your Hosted Grafana, you can create a new dashboard panel, select Loki as your Data source, and format a query using 'code mode'.